It might have killer looks and fantastic extras like the cooler bags, but as we all know, looks can be very deceiving.

 Ratings and Recommendations

-Everything I can find on this grill is pretty mixed.
+General reviews and ratings are mixed.
 Some people love the way it cooks.
 Others complain that it doesn’t stay lit.
 Some people had issues with assembly, others had no problems and feel it’s quite a sturdy product.

 But overall, through all of the consumer reviews I found, this grill could hardly muster up a 3.5 star rating, and just barely half of raters giving it a satisfactory or better rating.